Privacy Policy

 • where there is a European and/or international dimension to the services we are providing to you; or

-• to our coaches, consultants and facilitators in order to provide the services to you.
+• to our Network Members in order to provide the services to you.

 Under data protection law, we can only transfer your personal data to a country or international organisation outside the UK/EEA where: